Swift: Wherein I do a horrible thing

 Update: A little birdie pointed out that I'm doing things the hard way here and it seems so obvious now I can only hang my head in shame.
 Here's a better version that gets rid of the double indirection.

-parameters wouldn't work.
+I think I originally forgot to change the let to var, as a result the inout parameters wouldn't work.
 I am going to file a bug on that - the compiler gives a strange error message "'Int' is not convertible to '@lvalue inout $T3'", instead of something sensible like "Cannot pass 'let' constant reference to parameter expecting mutable 'inout'"

 @asmname("swift_demangleSimpleClass")